nicpol16/Nic-Pol/_posts/2020-09-11-first-post.md

 ![Profile Pic](https://nicpol16.github.io/Nic-Pol/images/profile.jpg)
 ...And I am currently a senior at [Christopher Newport University](https://cnu.edu).
 While I am sad to be graduating within the coming months, I can confidently say that I am proud of what I have done with my academic career.

 From the start of college, I knew that I wanted to get involved with environmental policy.
 What excites me about that industry is that the environmental world is so **new**.
-Think of environmental policy as the wild west of the modern age, but instead of coyboys and banditos, we have lobbyists and auditors.
+Think of environmental policy as the wild west of the modern age, but instead of cowboys and banditos, we have lobbyists and auditors.

 While at CNU, I have been working as the co-president of [Roots & Shoots](https://cnu.campuslabs.com/engage/organization/rootsandshoots), an environmental organization based on volunteerism and stewardship.
 Roots & Shoots has exponentially enriched my life, as I have been able to work with local government, local businesses, and school districts.